whosonfirst/whosonfirst-www-iamhere/README.md

 * Surprise!
 There is also a fifth moving part, which is a local (Javascript) settings file that you will need to configure by hand.
 Conveniently there is a sample versions which can simply rename if you want to use all the default settings.

-#### Point-in-polygon (pip) server
+#### pip-server

-This is a small application written in the `Go` programming language.
-You will need to download, install and configure it yourself (it's not very hard).
+This is a small application written in the `Go` programming language that exposes point-in-polygon functionality over an HTTP API and is part of the [go-whosonfirst-pip](https://github.com/whosonfirst/go-whosonfirst-pip/) repository. _You will need to download, install and configure it yourself (it's not very hard)._

 ```
 $> pip-server -port 8080 -cors -data /usr/local/mapzen/whosonfirst-data/data /usr/local/mapzen/whosonfirst-data/meta/wof-neighbourhood-latest.csv /usr/local/mapzen/whosonfirst-data/meta/wof-marinearea-latest.csv